Cragady/gtn-demo/README.md

 * If a new logo is thinkable, do it
 * Main Headline is page-wide at top
 * Maybe add a description for link only stories for larger sizes and perhaps medium sizes too.
 This will cut back on the linked only stories not taking up as much space as the pic'd stories
+* Clean up navbar.
+* Navbar will have home, about, contact(?), and search links.

 #### Visual Thoughts